• Home

 Or, you can pick up some Old Amsterdam cheese at the gourmet food shops at Queen Beatrix International Airport.

 Local Food Theme Nights: “Local Food Nights” have become increasingly popular in hotel dining rooms.
-For example, at Elements at Bucuti & Tara Beach Resort, every Monday night they serve an authentic Aruban menu including dishes like keshi yena.
+For example, every Monday night at Elements (one of our fave restaurants for vegan food) they serve an authentic Aruban menu.

 The Mill Resort & Suites also frequently has “Aruban Night” on Fridays featuring island favourites like stobas.

-Farmers Market: To sample all kinds of local products, also be sure to visit the big Santa Rosa Farmer’s Market on the first Sunday of every month.
+Farmers Market: To sample all kinds of local products, visit the Santa Rosa Farmer’s Market.
+It takes place in the Piedra Plat area on the first Sunday of every month.

 Supermarkets: Supermarkets are a treasure-trove of local foods, ready to eat and to take out.
 A top spot for groceries, deli salads, sliced meats, drop (Dutch licorice) and cheeses such as Old Amsterdam is Super Food in the Super Food Plaza.

-If you’ve rented an apartment with a kitchen — like our top choice for a luxury apartment in the Bubali neighbourhood — you’ll have fun exploring all the ingredients from the Netherlands.
-There are lots available at Super Food and other local foods available at supermarkets such as Ling & Sons.
+If you’ve rented an apartment with a kitchen (like this luxury apartment in the Bubali neighbourhood) you’ll have fun exploring supermarkets such as Super Food and Ling & Sons.

 Food Prices in Aruba: Like most other Caribbean islands, food prices are higher in Aruba than what you’ll find on the mainland.
 However, Dutch foods are surprisingly reasonably priced compared to what you’d spend in Canada or the U.S in a specialty food shop.